options1k/options1k/content/blog/trades/20231210 - week in review.md

 Seems like my self-sabotage from <a href="/trades-2023-11-27/">last week</a> was successful.

-Still have a few more losing positions in my account, so next week's outlook isn't looking to positive either.
+Still have a few more losing positions in my account, so next week's outlook isn't looking too positive either.

 ## Opened